saraluciaossar/SQL_data_analysis/modelado_SQL/README.md

-# Project under review

-**This repository is currently under review.
-The content may change and does not represent a final version.**

 ### Overview

 This project consists of building a relational database called world_transactions from CSV files and structuring it using a star schema.